siri-star/bog-bootcamp-final-project/tickets/4_display_comments.md

 Blockers:

-- This ticket cannot be completed until you have implemented reading Posts (ticket #2) since you will be modifying the API call you made in that ticket
+- This ticket cannot be completed until you have implemented reading Posts (ticket #2) since you will be modifying the API call you made in that ticket.
+You need to fetch all the comments associated with a post.

 What you need to implement: